Keep Or Toss: How Long Should I Hang On To My Financial Documents?

 This category includes all supporting documents for your income tax return, plus a couple of other miscellaneous ones.
 This may seem like a long period of time, but it’s not an arbitrary number – seven years is how far back the IRS can go to audit a tax return.
 The breakdown is a little more complex; you can be audited for any reason up to three years after you file a tax return and up to six years after you file a tax return if you omitted 25% or more of your gross income – which technically makes the auditing window three to seven years.

 An audit is an evaluation of your tax return to verify its accuracy and to ensure compliance with tax laws.
-Many people associate being audited with having committed tax fraud or some other shady financial behavior, but, in fact, a number of taxpayers are audited on a random basis each year.
+Many people associate being audited with having committed tax fraud or some other dishonest financial behavior, but, in fact, some taxpayers are audited on a random basis each year.

 Keep For One Year